Christmas Trees For Sale Sign

 Again, I didn’t do full coverage with the paint.

-Placing the stencil on the sign and then weeding the contact paper is how I always do my stencils.
+I always do my stencils by placing the stencil on the sign and then weeding the contact paper.

-I’m getting really giddy at this point, as the Christmas Trees For Sale sign is coming together!
+I’m getting giddy at this point, as the Christmas Trees For Sale sign is coming together!

 See?
 Isn’t it perfectly wonderful?